fantasyland/fantasy-land/README.md

 chainRec :: ChainRec m => ((a -> c) -> (b -> c) -> a -> m c) -> a -> m b
 ```

-A Type which has a ChainRec must provide an `chainRec` method on itself
+A Type which has a ChainRec must provide a `chainRec` method on itself
 or its `constructor` object.
 The `chainRec` method takes two arguments:

     a.chainRec(f, i)